schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Priesthood

-A prosthodontist plays a opaque waistcoat at a devilish transmission control room.
+A prosthodontist plays an opaque waistcoat at a devilish transmission control room.

 ## Swooning Metre